 Summer Following Junior Year

-Take the June administration of the LSAT if you are prepared, or build your study skills throughout the summer so that you can take the October test.
+- Take the June administration of the LSAT if you are prepared, or build your study skills throughout the summer so that you can take the test in September or October.

-Write or update your professional resume.
-For tips and examples, download the Career Center's Resume Guide.
+- Write or update your professional resume.
+For tips and examples, download the Levett Career Center's Resume Guide.

 Senior Year Fall Term

-November: Use the end of the month as your application deadline, ensuring that all elements have been submitted, including study abroad site transcripts, if applicable.
-(Note that the LSAC does not require separate transcripts for the city semester programs, as they consider them official Hanover programs).
+- November: Use the end of the month as your application deadline, ensuring that all elements have been submitted, including study abroad site transcripts, if applicable.